9 FAM 102.8

 9 FAM 102.8-3(B) Siblings with the Same Mother

-Brothers or sisters who have the same mother but different fathers, including those born out of wedlock and not legitimated, are “brothers” or “sisters” within the meaning of INA 203(a)(4) and are eligible for preference status under this provision.
+Siblings who have the same mother but different fathers, including those born out of wedlock and not legitimated, are “brothers” or “sisters” within the meaning of INA 203(a)(4) and are eligible for preference status under this provision.

 9 FAM 102.8-3(C) Siblings with the Same Father

-Brothers or sisters of half-blood who have the same father but different mothers are eligible for preference under INA 203(a)(4) if both siblings qualified as a child under INA 101(b)(1).
+Half siblings who have the same father but different mothers are eligible for preference under INA 203(a)(4) if both siblings qualified as a child under INA 101(b)(1).

 9 FAM 102.8-3(D) Stepsiblings